raspberrypilearning/from-me-to-you/en/step_4.md

 --- /task ---

 --- task ---
 Add one or more sprites that you think you will use in your card.
-Don't worry you can always change them, delete some or add more later as you develop your ideas.
+Don't worry you can always change, delete or add more sprites later as you develop your ideas.
 --- /task ---